ngds/ADEPT_frontend/README.md

 3. Group functions- user can create groups and add users to group
 4. Automatic approval of users when registered.
 5. Access to Test set Tools, Dictionary Tools, and Saved sets.
+6. Able to browse records

 Application User Functions:
 1. Access to Test set Tools, Dictionary Tools, and Saved sets.
+2. Able to browse records

+Anonymous Functions:
+1. Able to browse records

 ### Dictionary Tools
 A list of terms that a user would like to have indexed by elastic search.
 While the basic submission is straightforward there are a few ways that might make it more user-friendly.